How to discover your team’s peak productivity hours and maximize their impact

 By signing up, you agree to our terms and privacy policy.

-In order to discover what your peak performance hours are, you will need to collect data about the way you typically work.
-This will serve as a basis for understanding how to maximize your time.
+In order to discover what your team’s peak performance hours are, you will need to collect data about the way they typically work.
+This will serve as a basis for understanding how to maximize your team’s peak performance time.

-To collect the data, keep an hourly log of your workflow throughout the day for an extended period of time, for at least a week or two, ideally a month.
-Keeping this log over time will help provide an accurate representation of what a typical workday looks like and when you are the most productive.
+Data collection is the first step to determining someone’s peak productivity hours.
+Ask your employees to keep an hourly log of their workflow throughout the day for an extended period of time, for at least a week or two, ideally a month.
+Keeping a log over time will help provide an accurate representation of what a typical workday looks like and when they are the most productive.

 peak productivity hours

-• The time it takes to complete those tasks
+• The time it took to complete tasks or work on specific projects,

-• How alert, energized, focused, and productive you feel
+• How alert, energized, focused, and productive they felt while performing those tasks,

-• How long you are able to focus, and what possible distractions are around you
+• How long they were able to focus, and what distractions bothered them,

-Overall, you want to find out when you feel the most energized and productive on any given workday and what might contribute to your daily wins and losses.
+The aim is to find out when each team member feels the most energized and productive on any given workday, which hours are commonly productive for most team members, and what might contribute to your team’s daily wins and losses.

 Some sources suggest that we are the most productive within the first few hours after waking up, while other studies have found that peak productivity happens around lunchtime.
 This shows that some people can be productive right at the start of the day, but others need some time to dive into deep work.

-More broadly speaking, researchers have also found that Monday and Tuesday are the two most productive days of the week, whereas Thursday and Friday are the least productive.
+Researchers have also found that Mondays and Tuesdays are the two most productive days of the week, whereas Thursdays and Fridays are the least productive.
 In simple terms, this means that you have more energy after a recharge at the beginning of a time period and less toward the end.

-Regardless of what the consensus is, you should not assume when your personal peak productivity hours are, but rather collect evidence in real-time and act accordingly.
-To get a more nuanced picture of how exactly you are spending your work day, consider using a time tracking software, such as DeskTime, on top of your daily log.
+Regardless of what studies have found, you should not assume when your team’s peak productivity hours are, but rather collect evidence in real-time and act accordingly.

 Start using time management software!